Special Educational Needs

 Who is eligible for supports?

-Students supported by the Special Education Team include individuals who have been identified by the school as requiring extra support or who have been diagnosed by a psychologist or health care professional as having a Specific Learning Difficulty (e.g. Dyslexia), Developmental Co-Ordination Disorder (Dyspraxia), Attention Deficit Disorder (ADD /ADHD), Speech and Language Difficulty, mild General Learning Difficulty or those whose learning has been affected by a Physical Difficulty.
+Students supported by the Special Education Team include individuals who have been identified by the school as requiring extra support or who have been diagnosed by a psychologist or healthcare professional as having a specific learning difficulty.
+This may include, for example, dyslexia, developmental co-ordination disorder (dyspraxia), attention deficit disorder (ADD /ADHD), speech and language difficulty, mild general learning difficulty or those whose learning has been affected by a physical difficulty.
 Students who are struggling with the demands of the curriculum may also be eligible for support.

 How are support classes organised?

-In The King’s Hospital School, pupils with a range of learning difficulties are integrated in regular mixed ability classes and are either withdrawn for extra tuition or provided with in-class support by our Special Education Team.
-If the student has an Irish or foreign language exemption, extra support classes are usually offered at this time.
+In The King’s Hospital School, pupils with a range of learning difficulties are integrated in regular mixed-ability classes and are either withdrawn for extra tuition or provided with in-class support by our Special Education Team.
+If the student has an Irish or foreign language exemption, extra support classes are usually offered during these class times.
 Pupils who take a full range of subjects are generally seen on a rotational basis.

 How do I apply for support?

-If a student in primary school has been receiving assistance from a special education teacher or a special needs assistant, it is important that the Special Educational Needs Co-Ordinator (SENCO) in The King’s Hospital is notified, so that there will be continuity of support when the student progresses on to secondary school.
+If a student in primary school has been receiving assistance from a special education teacher or a special needs assistant, it is important that you notify our Special Educational Needs Co-Ordinator (SENCO) so that we can ensure continuity of support when the student moves to secondary school.

 The SENCO is happy to discuss the needs of individual students and is available for consultation by appointment.

 All students complete Standardised Assessment Tests prior to entry, which assess literacy and numeracy competency.
-These results, together with information obtained from parents, feeder primary schools and/or mainstream teachers assist in identifying students with special educational needs.
-Other screening or diagnostic tests may be carried out if considered appropriate.
-An educational psychological assessment or referral on to another outside professional may be recommended.
+These results, together with information obtained from parents, feeder primary schools and/or mainstream teachers, assist us in identifying students with special educational needs.
+Other screening or diagnostic tests may be carried out if it is considered appropriate.
+An educational psychological assessment or referral to an external professional may be recommended.

 Once the relevant information has been collated, parents consulted and the pupil’s strengths and needs identified, a student support plan is put in place.